Integrated Water Systems Research

 NREL's integrated water systems research focuses on the nexus of the energy, water, land, atmospheric, and urban sectors.

-NREL's depth of expertise and state-of-the-art infrastructure uniquely position our researchers to address complex challenges and opportunities that exist at the intersection of energy and water systems while providing decision support services to partners across the globe.
+NREL's depth of expertise and state-of-the-art infrastructure uniquely position our researchers to address complex challenges and opportunities that exist at the intersection of energy and water systems under climate change while providing decision support services to partners across the globe.
 From our high-resolution systems modeling capabilities to our world-class integration infrastructure facilities, NREL simulates water and energy systems together at scale.
 In addition, our advanced water treatment and integrated water technology research spans fundamental development to validation, demonstration, and deployment.

 NREL offers the following integrated water systems capabilities.